On this page

 Visit our page on how to deal with redundancy and retrenchment for more ideas.

-What are the risks involved in change management?
+What are the risks in changing an employee's duties?

 Implementing significant changes to an employee's duties can have risks, primarily occurring when an employee claims: